2012 IIHF U18 Women's World Championship

-The 2012 IIHF World Women's U18 Championship was the fifth IIHF World Women's U18 Championships and was hosted in Zlín and Přerov, Czech Republic.
-It began on December 31, 2011 with the gold medal game played on January 7, 2012.
+The 2012 U18 IIHF Women's World Championship was the fifth IIHF U18 Women's World Championship and was hosted in Zlín and Přerov, Czech Republic.
+It began on 31 December 2011 with the gold medal game played on 7 January 2012.

 Canada won the title for the second time after defeating United States 3–0 in the final.
 Sweden captured the bronze medal with a 4–1 victory over Germany.

-With an attendance of 17,480, the tournament set a record for most-attended IIHF U18 World Women's Championship.
+With an attendance of 17,480, the tournament set a record for most-attended IIHF U18 Women's World Championship.
 The previous record holder was the inaugural championship.

 Top Division

 Preliminary round

 All times are local (UTC+1).

 Group A

 All games are being played at Zlín.

 Group B

 All games are being played at Přerov.

 Relegation round

 The teams played a best-of-three series.

 All times are local (UTC+1).